ObayAlshaer/CSI4142_Assignment-2/README.md

 ---

 ## Repository Structure
-This repository consists of two branches:
+This repository consists of three branches:

 1. **dataset-1**: Contains the Jupyter Notebook for cleaning data using a "Clean Data Checker."
 This tool detects various types of errors such as:
    - Data type errors